 What Makes a School-Based Health Center Sustainable?

-- Strong Partnerships: Sustainable SBHCs develop and nurture partnerships with school and community stakeholders.
+- Develop and nurture Strong Partnerships with school and community stakeholders committed to SBHCs.

-- Sound Business Model: Sustainable SBHCs create a sound business model that relies on a variety of stable and predictable funding sources (including patient revenue).
+- Create a Sound Business Model that relies on a variety of stable and predictable funding sources.

-- High Quality Practice: Sustainable SBHCs operate health care practices that respond to the comprehensive needs of students and demonstrate the highest level of quality and patient satisfaction.
+- Operate health care practices that meet the comprehensive needs of students and demonstrate a High Quality Practice.

 Each of these aspects is interdependent and of equal importance.
 Underdevelopment of any of the three can weaken a SBHC’s long-term sustainability.
 A more detailed description of each aspect is provided below.

-No SBHC is an island.
 Collaboration is essential to the model’s long-term success.
-Fully-engaged and accountable partners can provide support and resources to develop a sustainable SBHC.
-The following stakeholder groups—although not an exhaustive list—are critical to engage.Read more
+Engaged and accountable partners provide support and resources that contribute to a sustainable SBHC.

 Sound Business Model